 When is the best time to mow for chickens?

-For chickens mow 4-6” (or 10-15cm) about 2-4 weeks before you move chickens there.
+Mow your entire chicken pasture area 4-6” (or 10-15cm) about 2-4 weeks before you move chickens out there.

 Mowing a little higher leaves plenty of plant left to act as a solar panel to help with photosynthesis and regrowth.
 It also continues to shade the soil and provide housing for bugs, which will become a source of protein for your birds.

 Mowing and leaving the clippings on the ground has several benefits.
-One of which is grass clippings act as a 10-10-45 fertilizer.
+One of which is grass clippings act as a 4-2-1 fertilizer.
 A nice little boost to the plant that is about to feed your livestock.

-0-2 Weeks After Mowing
+0-2 Weeks After Mowing: No Chickens

 When we mow or graze the field we hit a restart button on that plant’s growth cycle.
 We then let the plant rest so it can develop new leaves to feed our chickens.